 By Captain Henry Stevens, Strategic and Theater Sealift Program Manager (PMS 385), Program Executive Office (PEO), Ships

-During this week's Expeditionary Warfare Conference in Norfolk, I discussed the versatility and impressive capabilities that the Expeditionary Sea Base (ESB) platform are going to bring to our Fleet.
+During last week's Expeditionary Warfare Conference in Norfolk, I discussed the versatility and impressive capabilities that the Expeditionary Sea Base (ESB) platform are going to bring to our Fleet.
 As USNS Lewis B. Puller, the first of the ESBs, recently completed Initial Operating Test & Evaluation (IOT&E), the Navy is one step closer to augmenting our current force with the enhanced capabilities of this platform.

 A significant part of the shipbuilding process are many first-of-class Post Delivery Test and Trials milestones and IOT&E, which must be completed prior to handing a ship over to the fleet.
 Over the past 10 months, the Navy’s first-of-class Expeditionary Sea Base, USNS Lewis B. Puller (T-ESB 3), has demonstrated exceptional capabilities and inherent flexibility in a series of in-port and at-sea events at Naval Operating Base Norfolk, Va. and the Virginia Capes Operating Area.